AppLovin/AppLovin-MAX-SDK-iOS/README.md

 Welcome to the AppLovin MAX SDK, your gateway to unlocking the full potential of in-app monetization.

-MAX features a unified auction, premium demand, and customization options allowing you to maximize revenue from in-app advertising.
+MAX features a unified auction, premium demand, and various ad formats allowing you to maximize revenue from in-app advertising.
 With support for 25+ ad networks and custom integrations, MAX makes it easy to drive higher CPMs and optimize your monetization strategy.
 Learn [more about MAX](https://www.applovin.com/max/) on the AppLovin website.

 This `AppLovin-MAX-SDK-iOS` repository contains: